-4 Goal Name Youth & Community Services Youth & Community Services Goal Description Youth and community services activities focus on providing safe outlets and opportunities for the City's youth including afterschool and summer programming at the City's community centers, high school, and other institutions that provide essential services for youth.
+1 Goal Name Youth & Community Services Goal Description Youth and community services activities focus on providing safe outlets and opportunities for the City's youth including afterschool and summer programming at the City's community centers, high school, and other institutions that provide essential services for youth.
 When feasible, other community services, especially as they relate to housing, will be sought out and funded.
 Year 2019 funding includes legal services for residents facing eviction, a critical program that helps reduce homelessness and provides housing stability.
 Another program run by the City, CPTED, will work to reduce crime and alleviate the fear of crime which has played a part in reduced downtown commercial activity.
-8 Goal Name Improvements to Public Facilities & Infrastructure Goal Description Improvements to Public Facilities & Infrastructure activities include upgrades to several of the City's recreational and community facilities.
+2 Goal Name Housing Rehabilitation/Accessibility Enhancements Goal Description The housing rehabilitation program provides grants and loans for single family and multifamily home repair for income eligible homeowners.
+Repairs may include weatherization activities such as replacement of windows or siding, and handicap accessibility features such as installation of ramps or bathroom conversions.
+The program may also include emergency repairs.
+3 Goal Name Affordable Housing Assistance Goal Description Affordable housing assistance include assistance for first time homebuyers.
+4 Goal Name Improvements to Public Facilities & Infrastructure Goal Description Improvements to Public Facilities & Infrastructure activities include upgrades to several of the City's recreational and community facilities.